mutablevalue/MessageService/README.md

 - Visual Studio with **Desktop development for C++**
 - Same Wi-Fi / LAN network
 - ngrok tested for external networking, unstable
+- You need to use the SLN for code organization (SORRY)

 ---